Gum Disease: Signs, Symptoms & Treatments

 There are a number of treatments available for gum disease sufferers, each of which varies depending on the severity of the condition.

-In order to determine the treatment modality that best meets your needs, your dentist will evaluate the extent of the damage caused by gum disease to develop a conservative initial plan.
+In order to determine the treatment modality that best meets your needs, your dentist will evaluate the extent of the damage to develop a conservative initial plan.
 A dental hygiene evaluation will determine if plaque (soft deposits on the tooth) is being removed on a daily basis.

 - If the bone has been destroyed, your dentist may employ a new technique called tissue regeneration, which involves grafting the bone to offer a better chance of bone re-growth.
 To strengthen thin gums, soft tissue grafts may also be used.